Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: 2-Component Density-Functional Fluctuation Theory

 where $c_b=\ln(z_b)$ is a normalization constant.
-The LHS of Equation \eqref{eq:H} is determined by our observed probability $P_b$, and is plotted for three sample blocks in figure~\ref{Extract}a.

-We use a Maximum Likelihood Estimation algorithm to infer the frustration and vexations that best fit the data and plot these in figure~\ref{Extract}b.
-We find that the fits are remarkably accurate as illustrated by the small errors (differences between LHS and RHS of equation \eqref{eq:H}) shown for three sample blocks in figure~\ref{Extract}c.
+The left-hand side (abbr.~LHS) of Eq.~\eqref{eq:H} is determined by our observed probability $P_b$ (Fig.~\ref{Schelling}g), and is plotted for three sample blocks in Fig.~\ref{Extract}a.
+Next, we use a Maximum Likelihood Estimation algorithm to infer the frustration and vexations that best fit the data and plot these in Fig.~\ref{Extract}b.
+We find that the fits are remarkably accurate as illustrated by the small errors (differences between left-hand side and right-hand side of Eq.~\eqref{eq:H}) shown for three sample blocks in Fig.~\ref{Extract}c.
+When comparing the observed joint probability distributions (Fig.~\ref{Schelling}g) with the distributions modeled by Eq.~\eqref{eq:DFFT_form} using the extracted frustration and vexations (Fig.~\ref{Extract}b), we observe a mean absolute percentage error of 14\% for joint densities with at least 10 observations.
 The extracted frustration and vexations can then be used to predict how populations will redistribute in response to demographic changes, as we show next.